Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 - Assign the test strings to ```out_1``` and ```out_2```
     - They should each be a single string enclosed in quotes.

 - Delete lines 28-32.
-This code reformats the captured program output, it will break our test.
+This code reformats the captured program output, it will break your test.

 - change the assert statement to ```assert expected in out```